Arwa-Hesham/Human-Machine-Interface-HMI-/pdesign/project_design.md

 ### Assumptions & Constraints

 Assumptions:

-Users understand how to use the 4 buttons (select sensor, select limit, increment, decrement).
+- Users understand how to use the 4 buttons (select sensor, select limit, increment, decrement)by pressing one time on one button at a time.
-Users will input sensible upper and lower limit values.
+- Users will input sensible upper and lower limit values.

 Constrains:

-The microcontroller operates at a stable 16 MHz clock speed.
+- The microcontroller operates at a stable 16 MHz clock speed.
-Only one analog input can be read at a time, since the ADC is single-channel.
+- Only one analog input can be read at a time, since the ADC is single-channel.
 This means the system can read either a one sensor value or the LCD shield’s analog button input at any given moment, requiring sequential not simultaneous sampling.
+- lcd display only 16*2 characters it allows only display 32 characters on two lines at a time .

 ```plantuml
 @startuml